 In November 2018, our partner TME started building the new system in Kampen, near Zwolle.
 The assembly of the system would take place at the testing site and then installed.
 In the Netherlands, the test site chosen was Hedel, in Gelderland.
 In January 2019 the assembly started and finished in May after which testing started.
 In July our whole team had the opportunity to visit the Hedel site to experience the full impact of the Interceptor™ 2.0 in situ.

 While the team was viewing the Interceptor 004 in the Netherlands, assembly commenced for our soon-to-be-deployed Interceptor in Malaysia.
-After conducting our case studies and working together with the operators and governments, we were ready to install in the Klang River.
+After conducting our case studies and working together with the government and local partner, Landasan Lumayan Sdn.
+Bhd.
+(LLSB), we were ready to install in the Klang River.
 Assembly finished later in August and was towed to its deployment location on August 15; making this the second Interceptor to be fully operational in the world, kickstarting the roll-out, and helping us to prevent more plastic from entering the oceans.